ales-tsurko/zona-opus-posth/README.md

 Currently there are three branches of Zona Opus Posth: this one, the web-app and the recorded album.
 The web version you can find <a href="http://alestsurko.by/zona-opus-posth" target="_blank">here</a> and you can freely download the album <a href="https://sdnm.bandcamp.com/album/zona-opus-posth">here</a>.

 Original version programmed in SuperCollider.
-Xcode project contain a port to Swift.
+Xcode project contain an unfinished port to Swift.

 Video preview of SC-version: